 way that there is a small chance of losing the last few put

-operations if a crash occurs, which is
+or delete operations if a crash occurs, which is

 unfortunately required to bring the performance to a reasonable